 The most important part of the ancient Greek religion was the act of sacrifice.
 Though we often think of the Greek temple as being the center of the ancient Greek religion it is actually the alter which was the most important.
 Sacrifices were held at festivals devoted to the God where animals were slaughtered and cooked, their rising smoke was the offering.

 The most important of the festivals in Athens was the Panathenaea.
 All the inhabitants would meet at the Dipylon gate, walking the road known as the Sacred Way up to the Acropolis where sometimes hundreds of cattle were slaughtered on the alter of Athena which must have created rivers of blood.
-There were season festivals for the harvest and grape-picking among others as well as astronomical festivals.
-A ritual known as Apatouria was a rite of passage for young men going
+There were seasonal festivals for the harvest and grape-picking among others as well as astronomical festivals.
+A ritual known as Apatouria was a rite of passage for

 its origins in the dark ages.
 Initiates may have taken psychedelics to induce a religious experience and create a sense of awe and a sense of the divine.
 There were also many shrines in Greece where one could supposedly have direct contact with the gods, similar to the experience at Delphi.

 Though later on Christianity claimed that pagan religion failed because it did not address the inner need of humans, this seems to not be the case.
 For the ancient Greeks their religion and faith was a highly personal matter which did spring from a sense of awe, based on experience.
 If one is to believe the accounts of this period it seems possible that the Greeks did talk to the Gods and the Gods talked back.